hiroshiban/Mcalibrator2/README.txt

 Mcalibrator2 is a MATLAB-based display luminance/chromaticity
 characterization software package.
 For details, please read documents in ~/Mcalibrator2/doc directory.
+(Matlab is a registered trademark of The Mathworks Inc.)

 Thank you for using our software.
 We are happy if Mcalibrator2 can help your research projects.